the3deer/android-3D-model-viewer/README.md

     - drag to move camera
     - rotate with 2 fingers to rotate camera
     - pinch & spread to zoom in/out the camera
-  - skeletal animations
+  - skeletal animations (collada dae)
   - ray collision detection
-  - stereoscopic 3D
+  - stereoscopic 3D: anaglyph + cardboard
   - other:
     - texture loader
     - lightweight: only 1 Megabyte